f5devcentral/bigip_terminating_gateway/README.md

 4. We need to enable iLX resource on BIG-IP and configure iLX iRules workspace, documentation is at https://f5-agility-labs-irules.readthedocs.io/en/latest/class3/module1/lab1.html & https://clouddocs.f5.com/api/irules/ILX.html.
 Use the iRule and node JS code which is inthe irule directory

 # What are the services registered & running?
-- Here we have two applications running a] Client application named as "client" which is running in the   service mesh on a vm. and b] BIG-IP instance with Virtual Server and NGINX server running as pool memb  er.
+- Here we have two applications running a] Client application named as "microapp1" which is running in the   service mesh on a vm. and b] BIG-IP instance with Virtual Server and NGINX server running as pool memb  er.
 Below are the hcl files for both services

 a] Client service
 ```
 {
 	"service": {
-		"name": "client",
+		"name": "microapp1",
 		"port": 80,
 		"checks": [{
-			"id": "client",
+			"id": "microapp1",
 			"name": "nginx TCP Check",
 			"tcp": "10.0.0.111:80",
 			"interval": "10s",